 Jimmy was enthusiastic.
 “I’m glad to hear that, Doug.
 When are you planning on cinching the record?”

-“OK.
+“Okay!
 Next week it is.
-I know you can do it.
-I’m rooting for you.
-Good luck.”
+I know you can do it!”

 It was about the middle of the week, and I used the rest of the week to “rest up,” knowing that the following week was going to be strenuous.